Skip to main content

 Skip User Reviews

-Audience ScoreBased on 28 reviews
+Audience ScoreBased on 15 reviews

-story12 positive mentions
+story6 positive mentions

-stability2 negative mentions
+gameplay2 negative mentions

 • story

-54 mentions Positive Neutral Negative
+27 mentions Positive Neutral Negative

 The game's story revolves around Ellen, a novelist searching for her missing sister while battling writer's block, but it suffers from clichés, plot holes, and a lack of depth, leaving many players unsatisfied.
 While some appreciate the realistic approach and the integration of puzzles into the narrative, others criticize the simplicity and predictability of the plot, as well as the moral implications of certain actions within the story.
-Overall, the narrative is seen as short and lacking in complexity, with mixed opinions on its engagement and execution.
+Overall, the narrative is seen as short and lacking in complexity, with mixed reviews on its engagement and execution.

-• “The plot is realistic (no zombies, no monsters, no vampires... no fantastic or magical creatures) and the characters are plausible.”
+• “The plot is realistic (no zombies, no monsters, no vampires, no fantastic or magical creatures) and the characters are plausible.”

 • “The storyline and the puzzles are blended well, and very few puzzles are out of context - everything you do serves the story.”

-• “The second and maybe even a bigger disappointment related to the story was the fact that Ellen actually ends up killing one of the villains (this is done as a result of solving an innocent puzzle) and the game can’t progress without doing it; regardless of whether they deserved it or not, I highly doubt that conscious manslaughter as revenge should ever be a part of any HOG adventure.”
+• “The second and maybe even a bigger disappointment related to the story was the fact that Ellen actually ends up killing one of the villains (this is done as a result of solving an innocent puzzle) and the game can’t progress without doing it; regardless of whether they deserved it or not, I highly doubt that conscious manslaughter as revenge should ever be a part of any hidden object adventure.”

 • graphics